xeliot/CubeStart8/README.md

 - NewtonSoft.Json Nuget Package is required.
 - Your own API Key for OpenWeather is required.
   - Access the Help folder for more information.
-- EPFramework Nuget Package is required
+- EPFramework Nuget Package is required.

 (c) 2016 the WhatCubes Team.
 All Rights Reserved.